XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/story.md

 ### What's the sequence of the stories?

+> <iframe width="100%" height="500" src="https://docs.google.com/spreadsheets/d/1Gm5kl_ep0MY29WPxBd-CqQrtAmDtzxSO/preview?pli=1" frameborder="0">Redditor u/CuriousCanidae's overview.</iframe>
+>
-> [Redditor u/CuriousCanidae's overview.](https://drive.google.com/file/d/1Gm5kl_ep0MY29WPxBd-CqQrtAmDtzxSO/view) Note that some of these are in the wrong order, or so they say.
+> Note that some of these are in the wrong order, or so they say.

 ### How to read the story again?
 It's not available in the story playback in Index.